mohitrajain/wire-docs/src/understand/overview.md

 Supporting pods and data storage:

-- `cassandra-ephemeral` (or `cassandra-external`): [NoSQL Database management system](https://github.com/wireapp/wire-server/tree/develop/charts/cassandra-ephemeral) (<https://en.wikipedia.org/wiki/Apache_Cassandra>).
+- `cassandra-ephemeral` (or `cassandra-external`): [NoSQL Database management system](https://github.com/wireapp/wire-server/tree/develop/charts/cassandra-ephemeral) ([https://en.wikipedia.org/wiki/Apache_Cassandra](https://en.wikipedia.org/wiki/Apache_Cassandra)).
 Everything stateful in wire-server (cassandra is used by `brig`, `galley`, `gundeck` and `spar`) is stored in cassandra.
-  \* `cassandra-ephemeral` is for test clusters where persisting the data (i.e. loose users, conversations,...) does not matter, but this shouldn't be used in production environments.
+  \* `cassandra-ephemeral` is for test clusters where persisting the data (i.e. loose users, conversations,…) does not matter, but this shouldn’t be used in production environments.
   \* `cassandra-external` is used to point to an external cassandra cluster which is installed outside of Kubernetes.
-- `demo-smtp`: In "demo" installations, used to replace a proper external SMTP server for the sending of emails (for example verification codes).
-In production environments, an actual SMTP server is used directly instead of this pod. (<https://github.com/namshi/docker-smtp>)
+- `demo-smtp`: In “demo” installations, used to replace a proper external SMTP server for the sending of emails (for example verification codes).
+In production environments, an actual SMTP server is used directly instead of this pod. ([https://github.com/namshi/docker-smtp](https://github.com/namshi/docker-smtp))
 - `fluent-bit`: A log processor and forwarder, allowing collection of data such as metrics and logs from different sources.
-Not typically deployed. (<https://fluentbit.io/>)
+Not typically deployed. ([https://fluentbit.io/](https://fluentbit.io/))
 - `elastisearch-ephemeral` (or `elastisearch-external`): [Distributed search and analytics engines, stores some user information (name, handle, userid, teamid)](https://github.com/wireapp/wire-server/tree/develop/charts/elastisearch-external).
 Information is duplicated here from cassandra to allow searching for users.
-Information here can be re-populated from data in cassandra (albeit with some downtime for search functionality) (<https://www.elastic.co/what-is/elasticsearch>).
+Information here can be re-populated from data in cassandra (albeit with some downtime for search functionality) ([https://www.elastic.co/what-is/elasticsearch](https://www.elastic.co/what-is/elasticsearch)).
-  \* `elastisearch-ephemeral` is for test clusters where persisting the data doesn't matter.
+  \* `elastisearch-ephemeral` is for test clusters where persisting the data doesn’t matter.
   \* `elastisearch-external` refers to elasticsearch IPs located outside kubernetes by specifying IPs manually.
-- `fake-aws-s3`: Amazon-AWS-S3-compatible object storage using MinIO (<https://min.io/>), used by cargohold to store (encrypted) assets such as files, posted images, profile pics, etc.
+- `fake-aws-s3`: Amazon-AWS-S3-compatible object storage using MinIO ([https://min.io/](https://min.io/)), used by cargohold to store (encrypted) assets such as files, posted images, profile pics, etc.
 - `fake-aws-s3-reaper`: Creates the default S3 bucket inside fake-aws-s3.
 - `fake-aws-sns`.
 [Amazon Simple Notification Service (Amazon SNS)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html), used to push messages to mobile devices or distributed services.
 SNS can publish a message once, and deliver it one or more times.
 - `fake-aws-sqs`: [Amazon Simple Queue Service (Amazon SQS) queue](https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html), used to transmit any volume of data without requiring other services to be always available.
 - `redis-ephemeral`: Stores websocket connection assignments (part of the `gundeck` / `cannon` architecture).

-Short running jobs that run during installation/upgrade (these should usually be in the status 'Completed' except immediately after installation/upgrade):
+Short running jobs that run during installation/upgrade (these should usually be in the status ‘Completed’ except immediately after installation/upgrade):

 - `cassandra-migrations`: Used to initialize or upgrade the database schema in cassandra (for example when the software is upgraded to a new version).
 - `galley-migrate-data`: Used to upgrade data in `cassandra` when the data model changes (for example when the software is upgraded to a new version).